-The identification of the LATE requires the distribution of $(T_i, Z_i)$ and that of $(Y_i, Z_i)$ separately, but not the joint distribution of $(Y_i, T_i, Z_i)$.
-Unlike the LATE, the point identification in \Cref{thm:local}\ref{part1-local} demands the knowledge of the joint distribution of $(Y_i, T_i, Z_i)$.\footnote{The denominator of \cref{eq:local2} requires that we know the marginal distribution of $Y_i(0)$ for the compliers. \citet{imbens1997estimating} show that the marginal distributions of $Y_i(1)$ and $Y_i(0)$ for the compliers are identified if the joint distribution of $(Y_i, T_i, Z_i)$ is known; however, they did not consider the local persuasion rate.} \Cref{thm:local}\ref{part2-local} shows that this requirement is not only sufficient but also necessary to achieve the point identification of $\theta_\local$.
+\item Under \Cref{ass:fuzzy-worst}, the sharp identified interval of $\theta_\local$ coincides with that of $\theta_\pr=\theta_\ate$, i.e.,\ $\bigl[ \theta_L,\ 1 \bigr]$. \end{enumerate} \end{theorem} Recall that the identification of the LATE requires the joint distribution of $(T_i, Z_i)$ and that of $(Y_i, Z_i)$ separately but not the full joint distribution of $(Y_i, T_i, Z_i)$.
+Unlike the LATE, the point identification in \Cref{thm:local}\ref{part1-local} demands the knowledge of the joint distribution of $(Y_i, T_i, Z_i)$.\footnote{The denominator of \Cref{eq:local2} requires that we know the marginal distribution of $Y_i(0)$ for the compliers. \citet{imbens1997estimating} show that the marginal distributions of $Y_i(1)$ and $Y_i(0)$ for the compliers are identified if the joint distribution of $(Y_i, T_i, Z_i)$ is known; however, they did not consider the local persuasion rate.} \Cref{thm:local}\ref{part2-local} shows that this requirement is not only sufficient but also necessary to achieve the point identification of $\theta_\local$.

+Just like the LATE, it may be contentious whether or not $\theta_\local$ should be the parameter of interest, because the compliers are concerned with an unidentified subgroup of the population.
+However, we take a practical view that the identification results on $\theta_\local$ can complement the results obtained in \Cref{section:identification}.

 The local persuasion rate $\theta_\local$ represents the average persuasive effect for a population that is different from the entire population.